Existential Anxiety: Definition And Coping Tips

 Connect with loved ones

-Peer-reviewed studies show the importance of healthy relationships for mental well-being.
-For example, a Harvard study conducted over nearly 80 years found that there is a strong link between close relationships and personal happiness and well-being, so cultivating or strengthening the relationships in your life can help you combat existential anxiety.
-Another study reports that the experience of receiving physical touch can help “alleviate existential fears”, particularly in those who have low self-esteem.
-So if you’re feeling overwhelmed with existential concerns or anxiety, you might try connecting with a friend or family to get the worries off your chest—and a hug or some hand-holding might help, too.
+Peer-reviewed studies indicate the importance of healthy relationships for mental well-being.
+For example, a Harvard study conducted over nearly 80 years suggests that there is a strong link between close relationships and personal happiness and well-being, so cultivating or strengthening the relationships in your life can help you combat existential anxiety.
+An older study also suggests that the experience of receiving physical touch can help “alleviate existential fears,” particularly in those who have low self-esteem.
+So although new research is always emerging, these findings suggest that if you’re feeling overwhelmed with existential concerns or anxiety, you might try connecting with a friend or family to get the worries off your chest—and a hug or some hand-holding might help, too.

 Practice grounding techniques